psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 2. identify the camera’s physical coordinate
 3. identify the camera’s viewing direction
 4. identify the camera’s field of view
+5. review camera calibration confidence
+6. identify visible site-reference markers
+7. compare camera pose with registered facility geometry
-5. identify the covered zone
+8. identify the covered zone
-6. display adjacent cameras
+9. display adjacent cameras
-7. display relevant access points
+10. display relevant access points
-8. display related movement
+11. display related movement
-9. display active incident data
+12. display active incident data
-10. identify available Watcher Operators
+13. identify available Watcher Operators
-11. identify relevant patrol guards
+14. identify relevant patrol guards
-12. provide a temporary overview of the surrounding zone
+15. provide a temporary overview of the surrounding zone
-13. allow detailed control to be assigned to a Watcher Operator
+16. allow detailed control to be assigned to a Watcher Operator

 The selected camera should not be treated as an isolated feed.